Satellite television: 1987 to present

 In addition to encryption, the widespread availability, in the US, of DBS services such as PrimeStar and DirecTV had been reducing the popularity of TVRO systems since the early 1990s.
 Signals from DBS satellites (operating in the more recent K_{u} band) are higher in both frequency and power (due to improvements in the solar panels and energy efficiency of modern satellites) and therefore require much smaller dishes than C-band, and the digital modulation methods now used require less signal strength at the receiver than analog modulation methods.
 Each satellite also can carry up to 32 transponders in the K_{u} band, but only 24 in the C band, and several digital subchannels can be multiplexed (MCPC) or carried separately (SCPC) on a single transponder.
 Advances in noise reduction due to improved microwave technology and semiconductor materials have also had an effect.
 However, one consequence of the higher frequencies used for DBS services is rain fade where viewers lose signal during a heavy downpour.
 C-band satellite television signals are less prone to rain fade.

-In a return to the older (but proven) technologies of satellite communication, the current DBS-based satellite providers in the US (Dish Network and DirecTV) are now utilizing additional capacity on the K_{u}-band transponders of existing FSS-class satellites, in addition to the capacity on their own existing fleets of DBS satellites in orbit.
-This was done in order to provide more channel capacity for their systems, as required by the increasing number of High-Definition and simulcast local station channels.
-The reception of the channels carried on the K_{u}-band FSS satellite's respective transponders has been achieved by both DirecTV & Dish Network issuing to their subscribers dishes twice as big in diameter (36") than the previous 18" (& 20" for the Dish Network "Dish500") dishes the services used initially, equipped with 2 circular-polarized LNBFs (for reception of 2 native DBS satellites of the provider, 1 per LNBF), and 1 standard linear-polarized LNB for reception of channels from an FSS-type satellite.
-These newer DBS/FSS-hybrid dishes, marketed by DirecTV and Dish Network as the "SlimLine" and "SuperDish" models respectively, are now the current standard for both providers, with their original 18"/20" single or dual LNBF dishes either now obsolete, or only used for program packages, separate channels, or services only broadcast over the providers' DBS satellites.
+In a return to older (but proven) technologies of satellite communication, the current DBS-based satellite providers in the US (Dish Network and DirecTV) now utilize additional capacity on the K_{u}-band transponders of existing FSS-class satellites, in addition to the capacity on their own existing fleets of DBS satellites.
+This was done to provide more channel capacity for their systems, as required by the increasing number of High-Definition and simulcast local station channels.
+The reception of the channels carried on the K_{u}-band FSS satellite's respective transponders was achieved by DirecTV & Dish Network issuing to subscribers dishes twice the diameter (36") than the previous 18" (& 20" for the Dish Network "Dish500") dishes used initially, equipped with 2 circular-polarized LNBFs (for reception of 2 native DBS satellites of the provider, 1 per LNBF), and 1 standard linear-polarized LNB for reception of channels from an FSS-type satellite.
+These newer DBS/FSS-hybrid dishes, marketed by DirecTV and Dish Network as the "SlimLine" and "SuperDish" models respectively, are the current standard for both providers, with their original 18"/20" single or dual LNBF dishes either now obsolete, or only used for program packages, separate channels, or services only broadcast over the providers' DBS satellites.